 About Addie Tsai

 Addie Tsai is a queer, nonbinary writer and artist of color.
 She teaches Creative Writing, Dance, Humanities, and Literature at Houston Community College.
 She received her Master of Fine Arts from the MFA Program for Writers at Warren Wilson College and her PhD in Dance from Texas Woman’s University.
 The author of the queer Asian young adult novel Dear Twin, Addie is a staff writer at Spectrum South, Nonfiction Editor at The Grief Diaries, Associate Editor at Raising Mothers, and Assistant Fiction Editor at Anomaly.
 She collaborated with Dominic Walsh Dance Theater on Victor Frankenstein and Camille Claudel, among others.
 Her work has been published in Foglifter, VIDA Lit, Banango Street, The Offing, The Collagist, The Feminist Wire, Nat.
 Brut., and elsewhere.
+Addie is the Founding Editor and Editor in Chief of just femme & dandy, a magazine on fashion for and by the LGBTQIA+ community.
 She can be found at http://www.addietsai.com, @addiebrook on Twitter, and @bluejuniper on Instagram.